How to Increase Insurance Client Retention

-Arthur Middleton Hughes, Vice President of Database Marketing Institute, says there are two ways you can increase retention amongst your insurance clients.
+Arthur Middleton Hughes, Vice President of Database Marketing Institute, says there are two ways you can increase retention amongst your existing customers.

 How to Sell Another Policy

-It makes a lot of sense that the more products a client has purchased from you, the more likely you are to retain them.
+It makes sense that the more products a client has purchased from you, the more likely you are to retain them.
 But, there's also proof of it in the numbers (taken from Hughes's article):